Paladijn/d2rsavegameparser/README.md

 [GoMule](https://sourceforge.net/projects/gomule/) by _Randall_ and _Silospen_ has been a great resource as well.
 This project loads and saves character files using a Java Swing UI, so if you're looking for that please check it out.

 ### External content
-The .txt files supplied in the resources folder are retrieved from the game files and match their patch level.
+The .txt files supplied in the tzt folder are retrieved from the game files and match their patch level.
 These are usually altered for modding purposes, but in our case we use a couple of them for fast updates of game data.
 Diablo II: Resurrected was developed by Vicarious Visions/Blizzard Albany and is a trademark of Blizzard entertainment.
 More information is available on [Wikipedia](https://en.wikipedia.org/wiki/Diablo_II:_Resurrected) or at [Blizzard's site](https://diablo2.blizzard.com).